ammoryindub/ammoryindub/README.md

 ###
 - 🔭 I’m currently working on continual improvement of passive income and maintaining cash flow
 - 🌱 I'm currently focusing on continuous improvement by learning more skills in data science
-- 👯 I’m looking to collaborate on innovative prototype - new ideas - entrepreneurial opportunities
+- 👯 I’m looking to collaborate on innovative prototypes - new ideas - entrepreneurial opportunities
 - 🤔 I’m looking for getting hired (remotely if possible!) willing to travel domestically and Internationally upto 40-50% an ideal job would be in the travel and hospitality sector (Destination Manager possibly!)
 - 💬 Ask me about Strategy / Operations / Research & Development / Continuous Improvement